Making the most of your tax refund

 At the Consumer Financial Protection Bureau (CFPB), our mission is to protect and empower consumers, which includes helping people strengthen their financial independence.
 Helping people save is core to that mission.
 That is why we encourage consumers to make the most of their tax refund by taking a few simple steps.

 Consumers with income under $62,000 per year can save money on the front end by using free tax filing options.
 They can use software offered by major tax preparation firms through the “Free File Alliance” sponsored by the IRS.
-If consumers have incomes under $54,000 per year they can get free help from a , where IRS-certified volunteers prepare and file tax returns electronically.
+If consumers have incomes under $54,000 per year they can get free help from a Volunteer Income Tax Assistance (VITA) program in their community , where IRS-certified volunteers prepare and file tax returns electronically.

 Many consumers who use commercial tax preparers pay their fees with an advance on their refund.
 But these advances carry extra costs, and it can be cheaper to pay the fees up front.